 - You may have to undergo training.
 You may not qualify as disabled under the Any Occupation standard if there is an occupation for which you are reasonably suited, even though you don’t have the formal qualifications for it.
 The question at that point becomes whether obtaining those qualifications would require substantial retraining.

 - You may still be able to work.
 It may sound like a contradiction, but the mere fact that you return to work does not necessarily mean you don’t qualify as disabled.
 Courts throughout Canada have held that people who return to work on a trial basis, who return to work and are found to be incapable of performing their duties, or who try to work despite debilitating pain may nevertheless qualify for disability benefits.

 Disability Alternatives and How a Lawyer Can Help

 The Own Occupation and Any Occupation standards apply in the context of private disability insurance.
 But there are alternatives to such insurance for those who either are not covered or who want to be sure they are protected in the event of a lengthy fight with an insurance company over benefits.

 In Ontario, those alternatives include disability benefits under the Canada Pension Plan or income and employment supports provided by the Ontario Disability Support Program.
 Both of those programs have their own set of eligibility requirements.
 As with obtaining benefits under private insurance, proving eligibility for those programs can be a lengthy process.

 If you become unable to work because of a physical or mental health condition, you should contact a long-term disability lawyer for help regardless of what type of benefits you are trying to qualify for.
 Whether you are applying under a private insurance policy, the CPP, or the ODSP, a lawyer can help you gather the evidence and present a strong case that you are entitled to benefits.

-Contact a lawyer from Preszler Law Firm today for a free consultation about how we can help you with obtain the disability benefits you deserve.
+Contact a lawyer from Preszler Injury Lawyers today for a free consultation about how we can help you with obtain the disability benefits you deserve.